 The Charles Warman Scholarship

-- V \$4000 pa - T 1 year renewable subject to satisfactory progress - C Permanent residence in Australia and entering Year of the full-time degree course in Mineral Engineering (BE or BE/BSc).
+- V \$4000 pa - T 1 year renewable subject to satisfactory progress - C Permanent residence in Australia and enrolling in the full-time degree course in Mineral Engineering (BE or BE/BSc).
 Applications close 7 March.

 Minproc Engineering Limited Scholarship